QuanyuWANG96/computer-network/A2/README.md

 # CS656 Computer Network

 Execute Environment:
 This program can be run in Linux student environment at University of Waterloo.
 I implement the Go-Back-N(GBN) protocol.
 We are provided with a network emulator Network Emulator (nEmulator).
+After that, I also measured the impact of packet loss and delay on transmission time.
+You can find in [link to report](https://github.com/QuanyuWANG96/computer-network/blob/master/A2/cs656Assignment2.pdf)

 Files:
 1. receiver.py